 Amphetamine and methamphetamine stimulate the central nervous system — providing a temporary, pleasurable boost to various mental processes and imparting a sense of increased energy and alertness, while simultaneously affecting the reward centers of the brain.
 This stimulation of the reward centers of the brain keeps users coming back for more and more of the euphoric feeling associated with speed 1.

 Speed withdrawal symptoms are rarely physically dangerous but the psychological symptoms can be extremely distressing.
 Formal detox and addiction treatment programs can usher you through the withdrawal process, managing the more severe symptoms to ensure your safety and lower the risk of relapse.
-Call us at 1-888-509-8965 for assistance finding a detox program.
+Call us at 1-888-509-8965 Who Answers? for assistance finding a detox program.

 Stimulants such as speed typically stay in the system only a short period of time.
 In dependent individuals, should attempts be made to quit using or if the drug merely hasn’t been used recently, the intense cravings for speed can become very strong.
 Stimulant withdrawal syndromes vary across different individuals, but some of the more common symptoms of speed withdrawal include: